Fleckism/SecurityPlus/SecurityPlus/10 A Firewalls and Proxy Servers.md

 Virtual firewalls are usually deployed within data centers and cloud services.
 A virtual firewall can be implemented in three different ways:

--   [[Hypervisor]]-based—this means that filtering functionality is built into the hypervisor or cloud provisioning tool.
+-   Hypervisor-based—this means that filtering functionality is built into the hypervisor or cloud provisioning tool.
 You can use the cloud's web app or application programming interface ([[API]]) to write access control lists ([[ACL]]s) for traffic arriving or leaving a virtual host or virtual network.
--   [[Virtual appliance]]—this refers to deploying a vendor firewall appliance instance using virtualization, in the same way you might deploy a Windows or Linux guest OS.
+-   Virtual appliance—this refers to deploying a vendor firewall appliance instance using virtualization, in the same way you might deploy a Windows or Linux guest OS.
--   [[Multiple context]]—this refers to multiple virtual firewall instances running on a hardware firewall appliance.
+-   Multiple context—this refers to multiple virtual firewall instances running on a hardware firewall appliance.
 Each context has a separate interface and can perform a distinct filtering role.

 While they can be deployed like "regular" firewalls for zone-based routing and filtering, **virtual firewalls**' most significant role is to support the east-west security and zero-trust microsegmentation design paradigms.
 They are able to inspect traffic as it passes from host-to-host or between virtual networks, rather than requiring that traffic be routed up to a firewall appliance and back.
 # OPEN-SOURCE VERSUS PROPRIETARY FIREWALLS